Bitshala/PB-Cohort/questions.md

 - Can you provide practical examples of wallets that use Bloom Filters?
 Additionally, what are some examples of BIP157 Filters?

-- Provide a brief description of the SegWit upgrade.
+- What was the major changes introduced in the Segwit upgrade?
 Why is it called Segregated Witness?

 - Define transaction malleability.
-Explain how SegWit addresses and fixes transactional malleability.
+Explain how SegWit fixes transactional malleability.
 Why was it important to fix this issue?

 - What are the two major SegWit address types, and what is the main difference between them?

-- Explain the concept of a nested SegWit address.
-What is the mechanism for validating a P2SH-P2WPKH script, and why was nested SegWit required?
+- Explain the concept of a nested SegWit address. why was nested SegWit required?

-- Was the SegWit upgrade a soft fork or hard fork?
-Additionally, why was there controversy surrounding the SegWit upgrade?
+- How was Segwit activated as a soft fork?
+How would non-segwit nodes process a Segwit transaction?